th3terrorist/website/web/posts/quadtrees.md

 }
 ```

 This works fine when we’re only handling a small number of comparisons per frame.
-But the moment object count ramps up, it turns into a frame-killer.
+But the moment object count rises, it turns into a frame-killer.
 1,000 objects means nearly 500,000 checks every frame.

 $$
 \begin{aligned}